 It’s hard to hold back the tears when realising how the bushfires have devastated Australia’s wild animals.

-Numerous organisations, including NSW wildlife rescue organisation WIRES; The Rescue Collective and the related Animal Rescue Craft Guild group of sewers and knitters making joey puches, bird nests and more; and The Port Macquarie Koala Hospital have been working to help injured animals, and will be providing help for weeks and months to come.
+Numerous organisations, including NSW wildlife rescue organisation WIRES; The Rescue Collective and the related Animal Rescue Craft Guild group of sewers and knitters making joey pouches, bird nests and more; and The Port Macquarie Koala Hospital have been working to help injured animals and will be providing help for weeks and months to come.
 Along with medical supplies, they need money to supply food for the animals they are caring for.

 This article from our colleagues at SBS News has tips on how to help koalas and other wildlife: